cognitivetech/tpot-summaries/Doctrine-Fathers-Anarchism-Biocosmism_Alexander-Svyatogor.md

 # The Doctrine of the Fathers and Anarchism-Biocosmism (Summary)
 by Alexander Svyatogor

+1. Early 20th century anarchist thought in Russia evolved through two main periods: uncritical (unified anarchism) and critical.
+2. The unified anarchism phase was characterized by strict adherence to traditional doctrines, inability to adapt to reality, and ultimately failed during the Russian Revolution.
+3. A crisis in anarchist thought led to the emergence of new ideologies, including syndicalism and universalism, which attempted to address the shortcomings of traditional anarchism.
+4. Biocosmism arose as a new concept to replace outdated anarchist doctrines, offering a more decisive and courageous approach.
+5. Biocosmism affirms the living human individual, emphasizing the instinct for immortality and the right to eternal existence in the cosmos.
+6. The Biocosmist vision includes a new society united by the shared supreme goal of achieving interplanetarism, individual immortality, and resurrection of the dead.
+7. Biocosmism rejects small community structures in favor of a global, interplanetary society based on work collectives rather than brotherhood.
+8. The ideology views the Soviet state as having natural tendencies toward Biocosmism and emphasizes the need for a positive relationship with the revolutionary struggle.

 ## Contents
 \*This ToC is not part of the original work, but reflects my own grouping and summary of its sub-sections.
 - [Early 20th Century Anarchist Thought and Its Evolution Towards Biocosmism](#early-20th-century-anarchist-thought-and-its-evolution-towards-biocosmism)